edm1001/Regex-tutorial-peach/Develop/gist-template.md

 For example :
 [a-z0-9_\.-]
 As explained earlier, this code means the response must have letters a-z, numbers 0-9, ., ., or _, and it is set in a bracket because it must be true for validation to go through.
-### Greedy and Lazy Match
--The example code does  not have greedy or lazy match.
-### Boundaries
-The example code does not contain Boundaries.
--Boundaries are used to look for specific words in a string.
-### Back-references
-The example code does not contain Back-references.
-### Look-ahead and Look-behind
-The example code does not contain any Look-ahead or Look-behind expressions

 ## Author
 Tutorial created by Edmer Valencia.